 John Park is a Research Associate at MIT’s Security Studies Program.
-He is also Director of the Korea Working Group at the Harvard Kennedy School and a Lecturer in the Government Department at Harvard College.
-His research focuses on the North Korean regime’s accumulated learning in evading targeted sanctions.
+He is Director of the Korea Project at the Harvard Kennedy School.
+His research focuses on the North Korean regime’s accumulated learning in evading sanctions.
 He was the 2012-13 Stanton Nuclear Security Junior Faculty Fellow at MIT.
 He directed Northeast Asia Track 1.5 projects at the U.S. Institute of Peace during 2007-12.
-He advises Northeast Asia policy-focused officials at the Departments of Defense, State, and the Treasury; National Security Council; and on Congressional committees.
+He advises Northeast Asia policy-focused officials in the U.S. government.
 Dr. Park previously worked at Goldman Sachs, where he specialized in U.S. military privatization financing projects.
-Prior to that, he was the project leader of the North Korea Analysis Group at the Harvard Kennedy School.
+Prior to that, he was the Project Leader of the North Korea Analysis Group at the Harvard Kennedy School.
 He also worked in Goldman Sachs’ M&A Advisory Group in Hong Kong and The Boston Consulting Group’s Financial Services Practice in Seoul.
-Dr. Park received his M.Phil. and Ph.D. from Cambridge University, where he was a Social Sciences and Humanities Research Council of Canada doctoral fellow.
+Dr. Park received his M.Phil. and Ph.D. from the University of Cambridge, where he was a Social Sciences and Humanities Research Council of Canada doctoral fellow.
 He completed pre-doctoral and post-doctoral fellowships at the Belfer Center for Science and International Affairs at Harvard University.

 Director, Korea Working Group, Belfer Center for Science and International Affairs, Harvard